oldcai/blog/source/_posts/ai/pytorch-train-MNIST-with-gpu-on-mac.md

    sys time   69.79 secs    1.19 millis   69.79 secs
 ```

-They are both the CPU and GPU on the M2 chip.
-The time spent using CPUs is about 2.5 times of using GPUs.
+Both the CPU and GPU in this benchmark were on the same M2 chip.

+The time spent with the CPU was 141.26 seconds, about 2.5 times the GPU version.

-Although it's not too much of an improvement if compared to the newest NVIDIA GPUs, it is still a great leap for Mac users in the Machine Learning world.
+Although it's not too much of an improvement if compared to the newest NVIDIA GPUs, it is still a great leap for Mac users in the Machine Learning field.